 Johannesburg is a city with a reputation.
 It’s troubled past seems to cloud its dynamic and encouraging present.
 People whispered “be careful” with serious expressions when we told them our plans, but we were determined to go and see it for ourselves.
 Our hotel, The Michelangelo Hotel, also has a reputation, be it vastly more positive.
 When I told people that The Michelangelo would be our Bed in Johannesburg, their faces lit up and we got a unanimous “Ooooooo”.
-The Michelangelo is known as, “The Grand Dame of Johannesburg” and is part of the Legacy Hotels group which is why we were so excited to write this Michelangelo Hotel review.
+The Michelangelo is known as, “The Grand Dame of Johannesburg” and is part of the Legacy Hotels group which is why we were so excited for the Michelangelo Hotel review.

 The Michelangelo is located in the wealthy, upmarket suburb of Sandton, North-East of Johannesburg.
 This is where the money of Johannesburg comes to shop and do business.
 The Michelangelo Hotel is set to one side of Nelson Mandela square.
 Part shopping mall, part leisure hub, and with a 6m high bronze statue of the man himself.

 The hotel is just a 5 minute walk from the Gautrain, Johannesburg’s light rail system which connects directly to the airport.
 This is how we reached the hotel and so we were airport to room in 40 minutes.

 What an Entrance